seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 Music section | AudioDB, bandcamp
-Condensing the list a little bit, through dropdowns vCard and identification section (vCard may not be possible)
+Condensing the list a little bit, through dropdowns vCard and identification section (vCard may not be possible) Information on necroposting and project development cycle (in years) Favorite works
+Forks and browsing forks
+Internet status and speedtest link
+Self hosting plans for the future
 ```

 </details> <!-- End of completed remodel goals section !-->